-Beta tapes may be found in videotape collections.
-The Betamax format was introduced in 1975, about one year prior to the introduction of the VHS format.
+Beta tapes were used for home video recordings and distribution of Hollywood movies and may be found in videotape collections.
+The Sony Betamax format was introduced in 1975, about one year prior to the introduction of the VHS format.

-After the VHS tape format was introduced, a VHS vs Beta war began in the marketplace.
-This compares to the modern day HD-DVD vs Blu-ray format war that was eventually won by Sony’s Blu-ray format.
+After the VHS tape format was introduced, a VHS versus Beta war began in the marketplace.
+This compares to the modern day HD-DVD versus Blu-ray format war that was eventually won by Sony’s Blu-ray format.
 However, Sony was not so lucky with the Betamax format.
-As time went on, for a number of factors, Sony’s Beta format began to lose marketplace share and eventually Sony did have to abandon this videotape format and it lost the VHS vs Beta format war.
-The last Beta machine was produced in 2002.
+As time went on, due to a number of factors, Sony’s Beta format began to lose marketplace share and eventually Sony did have to abandon this videotape format and it lost the VHS versus Betamax format war.

 Whichever file format is chosen, it is best to digitize the video as soon as possible.
 With every passing year, the availability of Betamax machines or machines in good condition will decrease.
-The tapes will also suffer from more deterioration.
-Both of these factors will increase the cost of digitization if it is delayed.
+The tapes will also suffer from more deterioration and this will require that the tapes will have to be restored prior to digitization.
+Both of these factors will increase the cost of digitization, perhaps significantly.